IUSmusic/Phantom/README.md

 ## Core Design Philosophy

 ### 1. Guitar first
-NX Guitar is designed as a serious instrument with a rigid body, stable structure, and performance-ready ergonomics.
+Phantom is designed as a serious instrument with a rigid body, stable structure, and performance-ready ergonomics.
 The digital system is integrated into the instrument architecture, but it does not redefine the guitar as a consumer electronics device.

 ### 2. Audio, not MIDI
 The system is built around **real-time audio-domain processing**, not MIDI conversion.
 The project avoids reducing guitar playing into note events and instead preserves: